f4exb/sdrangel/plugins/channelrx/noisefigure/readme.md

 <h3>15: Open reference data</h3>

-A set of reference data in CSV format can be loaded for comparisons with the measurement results.
-The first column of the CSV file should contain frequency and the second the noise figure in dB.
+A set of reference data in .csv format can be loaded for comparisons with the measurement results.
+The first column of the .csv file should contain frequency and the second the noise figure in dB.
 The first row should contain a header (E.g. "Frequency,NF" allthough the exact text is ignored).

 ![SDRPlay Duo Noise figure comparison](../../../doc/img/NoiseFigure_plugin_duo_comparison.png)